streamthoughts/jikkou/docs/content/en/docs/Community/Developer guide/_index.md

 ---
-title: "Developer Guide"
-linkTitle: "Developer Guide"
+title: "Building from Source"
+linkTitle: "Building from Source"
 weight: 10
 description: >
-    How to set up your environment for developing on Jikkou.
+    How to set up your environment to build and test Jikkou itself.
 ---

+{{% pageinfo %}}
+This guide is for contributors who want to build and test the Jikkou project itself.
+If you are looking to develop your own Jikkou extensions or use the Java API, see the [Developer Guide]({{% relref "/docs/Developer Guide" %}}) instead.
+{{% /pageinfo %}}

 ## Prerequisites
-* Jdk 17 (see https://sdkman.io/ for installing java locally)
+* Java 25 (see https://sdkman.io/ for installing java locally)
 * Git
 * [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/)
 * Your favorite IDE